timescale/docs/promscale/installation/docker.md

 <procedure>

 1. Shutdown the Promscale Connector pods
-1. Change the database pod to use the debian docker image and restart it.
+1. Change the database pod to use the Debian Docker image.
+1. Restart the pod.
 1. Execute jobs for the script in steps 4 and 6 above.
 1. Restart the Promscale Connector pods.